apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 .. option:: --iprep_buckets

    The number of LRU buckets to use for the IP reputation.
-A good number here is 10, but can be configured.
+A good number here is ``10``, which is the default, but can be configured.
 The reason for the different buckets is to account for a pseudo-sorted list of IPs on the frequency seen.
-Too few buckets will not be enough to keep such a sorting, rendering the algorithm useless.
+Too few buckets will not be enough to keep such sorting, rendering the algorithm useless.
    To function in our setup, the number of buckets must be less than ``100``.

 .. option:: --iprep_bucketsize

-   This is the size of the largest LRU bucket (the `entry bucket`), `15` is a good value.
-This is a power of 2, so `15` means the largest LRU can hold `32768` entries.
+   This is the size of the largest LRU bucket (the ``entry bucket``), ``15`` is a good value.
+This is a power of 2, so ``15`` means the largest LRU can hold ``32768`` entries.
-   Note that this option must be bigger then the `--iprep_buckets` setting, for the bucket halfing to function.
+   Note that this option must be bigger then the ``--iprep_buckets`` setting, for the bucket halfing to function.

+   The default here is ``0``, which means the IP reputation filter is not enabled!

+.. option:: --iprep_percentage

+   This is the minimum percentage of the ``limit`` that the pressure must be at, before we start blocking IPs.
+The default is ``0.9`` which means ``90%`` of the limit.

 .. option:: --iprep_maxage

-   This is used for aging out entries out of the LRU, the default is `0` which means no aging happens.
+   This is used for aging out entries out of the LRU, the default is ``0`` which means no aging happens.
 Even with no aging, entries will eventually fall out of buckets because of the LRU mechanism that kicks in.
 The aging is here to make sure a spike in traffic from an IP doesn't keep the entry for too long in the LRUs.